Last updated on May 23rd, 2020

 About the Loch Ness Centre and Exhibition

-The Loch Ness Centre and Exhibition is an ideal stop-off point after a busy day exploring the vast Loch Ness and its nearby area, and the attraction aims to explain the geology of the loch as well as debunk some of the myths that surround the legend of the monster.
+The Loch Ness Centre and Exhibition is an ideal stop-off point after a busy day exploring Loch Ness and the surrounding area, and the attraction aims to explain the geology of the loch as well as debunk some of the myths that surround the legend of the monster.

 It’s a well-known fact that Loch Ness is the largest body of fresh water in the UK and it’s not really surprising that countless stories of mysterious sightings have surfaced over the years from its atmospheric peat-stained depths.

 You might be surprised to learn that the very first sighting of Nessie goes all the way back to the 6th-century when St. Columba wrote an account of a man who’d been dragged underwater by a strange creature, and while there were a few sporadic tales afterwards it wasn’t until 1933 that the first photo of Nessie was taken and subsequently published in a national newspaper.

 After that visitors from far and wide started to visit Loch Ness to try to spot the monster for themselves and occasional sightings to this very day still ignite a fascination with the loch and its mysterious underwater inhabitant.
 You can learn all about the history of the loch and its monster in my guide Is The Loch Ness Monster Real?

 The Loch Ness exhibition is genuinely interesting and I loved the fact that it hasn’t gone all-in on presenting the legend of Nessie as fact, instead offering plenty of alternative theories as to what Nessie could be and where him/her/it could have come from.

 If you’ve got kids and you’re in the area there’s no reason not to visit The Loch Ness Centre and Exhibition.

 Things to do at the Loch Ness Centre and Exhibition